Skip to content

 No single network operator can guarantee uptime round the clock, and a network outage can have a catastrophic knock-on effect.
 For networks running on eUICCs, though, these knock-on effects can be neatly avoided through the OTA provisioning and centralised profile management benefits that the technology provides.

-eUICC and The Internet of Things
+eUICC and the Internet of Things

 eUICC and the IoT are the perfect union.

 Enterprises and manufacturing businesses could benefit massively from the evolution of eUICC.
 Why?
 Well, in addition to users getting a much better, more integrated experience of using IoT-connected products, businesses will enjoy the benefit of a more streamlined production process.
-By installing a uniform M2M SIM that can connect globally, logistics become much easier and supply chains become more efficient.
+By installing a uniform M2M SIM that can connect globally, logistics become much easier, and supply chains become more efficient.

 Factor in a quicker and easier testing process, and businesses could realise significant cost savings, helping to keep retail prices affordable and providing access to the IoT.